shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 # Schema mapping of the required classes

-As Rust does not support the classes, it only supports the struc data structure hence the 'classes' need to be converted to 'struct' to make the valid serialization and deserialization.
+For Solana programs, Rust only supports the struct data structure hence the 'classes' need to be converted to 'struct' to perform valid serialization and deserialization.

 ```javascript